nieldlr/Bitcoin-Node-Api/README.md

 ### .setAccces(type, accesslist);

 The .setAccess method controls the access to the urls.
 By default all commands are accessible.
-The methods takes two parameters: type (string) and accesslist (array).
+The method takes two parameters: type (string) and accesslist (array).
 To restrict access there are two ways to do this:

 #### 'only'